BIT & Corporate Social Responsibility

 BIT highly values Corporate Social Responsibility.
 This is not just a program or a project to BIT, it is embedded in our way of thinking and our way of working.
 This means that we consider the environment in our activities, but also pay attention to the human aspects within and outside our organisation.

 BIT invests a lot in energy saving.
 All of BIT's data centers run on green energy, generated from wind.
-With 100% Dutch wind from Dutch windmills (click here to view the green energy certificate).
+With 100% Dutch wind from Dutch windmills (click here to view the green energy certificate 2020, 2021 and 2022).
 This renewable energy source has no CO2 side product.
 Power consumption is taken into account when purchasing equipment.
 This goes for our own equipment as well as in the recommendations we make to our clients.

 The air-conditioning in our data centers uses the outside air and water to keep the temperatures down.
 By using closed cold corridors, the cooled air is used efficiently.